Amid Tourism Push, Concern Grows Over Indonesia's Komodo Dragons

 "They are carnivores, and they eat any kind of meat," says Agus, a park ranger who, like many Indonesians, goes by one name.
 "Monkey, deer, wild pig, water buffaloes, even the young one, the young Komodo."

 They've also been known to go after the occasional human, which is why the rangers carry a long, forked staff when they lead visitors on treks on Komodo and Rinca islands, where most of the park's Komodo dragons live.
-The rangers use the staff to to immobilize the animal's head from behind.
+The rangers use the staff to immobilize the animal's head from behind.

 "Sometimes it works, sometimes not," says Ramli, another ranger.
 "That's why I've gone up the tree several times."